Summary

 Epilepsy most commonly begins in childhood or in older adulthood, although it can begin at any age.
 People over 65 years of age have the highest incidence of epilepsy of any age, accounting for almost a quarter of cases of new onset epilepsy.

-Due to our aging population, there is an increasing number of older adults with epilepsy, and therefore an increasing need to understand the effects of epilepsy on this group.
+Due to our ageing population, there is an increasing number of older adults with epilepsy, and therefore an increasing need to understand the effects of epilepsy on this group.

-The incidence of any type of seizure increases substantially over the age of 60, commonly due to other neurological conditions such as dementia or stroke.
+The incidence of new-onset seizures and epilepsy increases substantially after the age of 60.
+This is most commonly due to acquired neurological conditions such as stroke and neurodegenerative diseases, including dementia.

 Causes of epilepsy in older people